Xeonskiii/minecraft-1.21.11-friends-server-mods/README.md

 ## Joining the Server

 The server should already be configured and present in the instance.
-If not here is the address: **gas-holders.gl.joinmc.link**
+If not here ask the owner for the address.

 ---